Jamonygr/azure-landing-zone-lab/docs/landing-zones/README.md

 - Turn off the firewall or VPN gateway if you only need a light demo and want to control cost.
 - Skip the on-premises simulation unless you want to practice VPN or BGP.
 - Enable the workload zone to see the sample web/app/data stack and load balancer.
 - Add the PaaS flags to try Functions, Cosmos DB, Logic Apps, and more inside the workload zone.
+- Turn on the network extensions when you need them: NAT Gateway for stable egress IPs, Private DNS zones for Private Link, ASGs for cleaner NSG rules, and VNet Flow Logs/Traffic Analytics for traffic visibility (with Network Watcher + Log Analytics prerequisites).

 ## Next steps